Arizona Adopts E-Bike Law (Disclaimer: This is not a legal opinion or legal advice.)

 What about regenerative braking?

 As you pedal up a hill, you create potential energy that can be recaptured on the decent.
 Equally, if you are going 20mph, coming to a stop can generate power.
-This potential energy can be captured through the motor or braking system to charge the battery.
+This potential and kinetic energy can be captured through the motor or braking system to charge the battery.
 On a Prius electric car, which weighs two-tons, this can translate into a significant amount of energy.
 On a bicycle, it is really negligible.
 With most electric bikes, the notion of recapturing lost energy is small because most of the kinetic energy used to accelerate or climb a hill, is lost in wind resistance, tire flex, heat loss and other factors.
-In other words, there is nothing to gain.
+Potential energy, by virtue of the ride down the hill, is quite small (you don't weight that much).
+In other words, there is nothing to gain through regeneration.
 Comparing two bikes, one with regenerative braking and the other without, both will travel about the same total distance on a given charge.
+In the end, it is hard to justify the added cost of regenerative braking on an e-bike.

 What about an e-bike versus a gas bike?